mgifford/a11y-contracting/University-of-California-Guidelines.md

 ## B. Accessible Procurement Checklist

 The following sections provide detail about addressing accessibility in each step of the procurement process.
-A quick checklist is provided here for easy reference.
+A quick checklist is provided here for easy reference:

 - Contact the local EALT member for assistance with finding an IT accessibility expert to participate on the procurement team.
 - Include text in the RFP or other procurement process that requires the supplier to submit information about the accessibility of the IT product or service.